 Dumping a dog somewhere is a terrible option that comes with plenty of hazards.

-If you’ve considered this action, please don’t do it.
+Bottom line: If you’ve considered dropping your dog off down the road somewhere, please don’t do it.

 * * *